wishzx/wishzx.github.io/content/about.md

 BD Computer Engineering , University of Bergamo.

 Internship at Next Solution, Lecco.
-Embedded firmware development for racing cars in C
+Embedded firmware development for racing cars in C.